susie-ku/Stockfish_chess_hack/README.md

 # Hard Mate in 3 - Stockfish Chess AI Challenge

 ## Overview
-This project demonstrates an interactive chess AI that plays as Black and attempts to win checkmate at all costs.
+This project demonstrates a chess AI that plays as Black and attempts to win checkmate at all costs.
 The AI is powered by GPT-4 and follows a strict reasoning process before making each move.
-The game setup presents a **Mate in 3** puzzle where White has a forced win in three moves.
+The game setup can be enhanced to a **Mate in 3** puzzle where White has a forced win in three moves.

 ## How It Works
 1. **Initial Setup:**